alex-groshev/regexcheatsheet/README.md

 # Regex Cheat Sheet

-## The most commonly used metacharacters in Python, PHP, Perl, and JavaScript
+## The most commonly used metacharacters in Python, PHP, Perl, JavaScript, and Ruby

 | Metacharacter | Meaning |
 | ------------- |:------- |